Occupational Therapy Assistant

 Contact Us Today!Request More Information

 Goodwin College is accredited by the New England Association of Schools and Colleges (NEASC).
-The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220.
+The Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE).
+ACOTE is located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE's telephone number c/o AOTA is 301-652-AOTA.

 The Occupational Therapy Assistant Program at Goodwin College was issued the accreditation status of Probationary Accreditation effective April 9, 2016 for failure to comply with 2011 OTA Standards A.5.6 (certification exam pass rates) and C.1.7 (fieldwork focus on psychological and social factors).
 A Plan of Correction to return the program to full compliance of the Standards within the mandated period was submitted and accepted.
 A Progress Report will be submitted for the June and October 2016 and April 2017 meetings.
 Full details of the program’s accredited status are available on the American Occupational Therapy Association’s website.